runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

 - When adding liquidity, users _cannot_ mint more liquidity shares than they should.
 - When removing liquidity, users _cannot_ redeem more assets than they should.
 - When exchanging tokens, users _cannot_ receive more XTZ or tokens than they should.
-- Updating the token pool _cannot_ be exploited despite the non-atomicity.

 (Note that, however, this property has _nothing_ to do with the _USD value_ of the liquidity share.
 Indeed, the USD value of the liquidity share could decrease due to the so-called "Impermanent Loss" problem.)